 Major depression is common among people with MS. The stresses of MS can also cause irritability, mood swings, and a condition called pseudobulbar affect.
 This involves bouts of uncontrollable crying and laughing.

 Coping with MS symptoms, along with relationship or family issues, can make depression and other emotional disorders even more challenging.

 Not everyone with MS will have the same symptoms.
 Different symptoms can manifest during relapses or attacks.
 Along with the symptoms mentioned on the previous slides, MS can also cause:

 MS isn’t necessarily hereditary.
 However, you have a higher chance of developing the disease if you have a close relative with MS, according to the National MS Society.

-The general population only has a tenth of a percent chance of developing MS. But the number jumps to 2.5 to 5 percent if you have a sibling or parent with MS.
+The general population only has 0.1 percent chance of developing MS. But the number jumps to 2.5 to 5 percent if you have a sibling or parent with MS.

 Heredity isn’t the only factor in determining MS. An identical twin only has a 25 percent chance of developing MS if their twin has the disease.
 While genetics is certainly a risk factor, it’s not the only one.